Most Painful Tattoo Spots

 The skin around the ribs is very thin, therefore, getting a tattoo over your ribs can be painful, especially if your ribs are prominent or you don’t have a lot of upper abdominal fat.
 Your rib cage also moves when you breathe, which can make the sensation of being tattooed more intense because of the constant motion.

-Back Of Knees
+2. Back of the Knees

 Hip tattoos are very popular, especially for women.
 Having one along your hip bone line can look great, particularly when it can be ‘shown off’ in the summer.
 However, it’s also the perfect way to express your individuality while retaining your corporate job.

 As the hip bones are so very close to the skin, this area can be one of the most painful places to get a tattoo.
-Nevertheless, if you know it’s going to hurt yet you want a hip tattoo anyway, you might it find reassuring to know that your body will release adrenaline during the process, which will help to manage the pain.
+Nevertheless, if you know it’s going to hurt yet you want a hip tattoo anyway, you might find it reassuring to know that your body will release adrenaline during the process, which will help to manage the pain.

 The stomach can be a hurtful place to get inked.
 This is due to the fact that the skin on the stomach is very elastic and stretches easily.
 Though, it is worth bearing in mind that everyone has a different body shape.
 Therefore, someone who has a flat stomach is less likely to experience as much discomfort as someone who has a higher body weight percentage.